 The number of wealthy Koreans increased every year over the past 10 years, along with total financial assets.
 For those who make an annual income of more than 1 billion KRW, real estate assets have been a valuable contribution to their wealth.
 In fact, for the past 10 years, real estate assets accounted for around 50% of all assets of the wealthy.

 91.5% of Korean wealthy people fall into "typical wealth" price range, 6.9% fall into "high wealth" price range, and 1.8% fall into "super high wealth" prices range.
 The 1.8% "super high wealth" category represents just 6,400 people in the country.

 By region, the number of rich people increased significantly in Seoul and the metropolitan area, where 70.4% of the rich are concentrated.

-In a situation where the value of assets (especially stocks and funds, changes rapidly due to COVID-19) a large portion rich conducted a portfolio inspection according to the market conditions.
+Lastly, during COVID-19, a large portion rich conducted a portfolio inspection according to the market conditions.
 Typically it was found that the more total assets were, the more actively the portfolio inspection was performed.

 For more business intelligence reports from South Korea, make sure to check Top 20 South Korea Market Trends in Charts

 For business intelligence reports on other Asia countries, check the AJ Marketing Blog.

 AJ Marketing | Unlock the Power of Influence